matilhaestudio/dev-playbook/README.md

 deregisterListener();
 };```

+- Do not refresh app
+- Do not mock back buttons

 ##Code best practices
 - Ctrl+c and Ctrl+v whenever you want.
 Make sure to clean and optimize the code right after it ;)